 Your résumé must rank in the top five percent of the employer's database search results because otherwise you will be invisible.
 Consider when you search for something yourself using Google, Bing and Yahoo, who looks any further than the first page or second page of search results?
 I can assure you busy hiring managers do not.
 Today, you really have to earn the right to be hired more than ever because modern technology and the Internet makes it easier than ever for out of state job hunters to be hired.
 Fortunately, you can hire a great Certified Professional Résumé Writer, not a company or service because you want to know exactly who is writing and editing your résumé and what their credentials are.

-Is Writing Your Own Resume A Winning Strategy in 2020?
+Is Writing Your Own Resume Still a Winning Strategy?

-By Darrell DiZoglio, CPRW of http://RighteousResumes.com Copyright 2020 all rights reserved.
+By Darrell DiZoglio, CPRW, Editor & Career Coach at http://RighteousResumes.com Copyright 2023 all rights reserved.

 Fact: All the smart job searchers that earn over $45K annually hire the best Certified Professional Resume Writer they can find.
 Why?
 Well the return on investment is indisputable - Quicker to employment by 4-8 months, higher salaries, better bonuses, benefits, Supervisors and employers.
 Nevertheless, millions are duped by online resume builders that produce weak typed work histories that produce dismal results.
 Many more unemployed professionals are unaware that 95% of all resumes in use today will not earn interviews because they are merely average to dreadful regardless of who wrote them (beware of all fast and cheap typists who offer resume writing help - generally in life you get exactly what you pay for).
 Yes, your resume will be compared side-by-side with excellent professionally written resumes.
 Yes, your resume must pass through sophisticated advanced Boolean search strings (e.g. the Linkedin Advanced People Search Tool) and applicant tracking systems (ATS e.g. Zip Recruiter) with automated keyword filtering to optimize the efficiency of candidate selection.
 Fortunately, the investment in expert resume writing assistance only averages < 1% of your future annual salary.